qtian13/Work-Day-Scheduler/README.md

 * [jQuery](https://cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js)

 ## Description of the Work Day Scheduler
-1. There are two main parts in the page: a jumbotron header and timeblocks from 8am to 5pm
+1. There are two main parts in the page: a jumbotron header and timeblocks.
+2. The current day information in the title is updated everytime page loaded.
+3. The timeblocks is from 8am to 5pm:
     * each timeblock is color coded to indicate whether it is in the past, present, or future.
     * Users can enter an event when they click into a timeblock.
 The color of text area changes when focused.
+Scroll bar appears only when in use.
     * The event entered would be saved in the `Local Storage` with a click on save button for the timeblock.
 The icon become larger when a mouse hover over it.
     * Saved events persist when page refreshed.